gutenbergtools/gutenbergsite/site/newsletter/index.md

 As you must know, Project Gutenberg is a dynamic, impactful organization that does amazing work sending out over a million free ebooks a day.
 It has a small budget (which we hope to grow!) financed mostly by small donations from over a thousand users, ranging from the 5 dollar bill we recently received in the mail from a schoolgirl in East Setauket, NY to *slightly* larger donations.

 We've posted our recently filed 990 return for our fiscal year ending June 30, 2025 on the website.
 It shows donation income of $117,756 (not bad!) and a deficit of *-23,397* (not good).
 On the bright side, donations for the current fiscal year are up by ~30% over last year (very good!).
 The closure of our Salt Lake City office will save us a lot of money. (sad, but necessary.)

-## Top 10 eBooks downloaded for December 2025

 ## New Releases at Gutenberg.org — January 2026